-IFRIC 23, Uncertainty over Income Tax Treatments: New standard to clarify the accounting for uncertainties in income taxes.
+The newly adopted IFRIC 23, Uncertainty over Income Tax Treatments clarifies the accounting for uncertainties in income taxes.
 The interpretation provides guidance and clarifies the application of the recognition and measurement criteria in IAS 12 "Income Taxes" when there is uncertainty over income tax treatments.
-The interpretation is effective for annual periods beginning on January 1, 2019.
-The Company is currently assessing the impact of IFRIC 23 on its statements.
+The adoption of the above standard, amendments and interpretations has not had an impact on the financial statements of the Company.

-RELATED PARTY TRANSACTIONS
+RELATED PARTIES TRANSACTIONS

-Related party transactions mainly include management and consulting fees, share-based compensation, director and committee fees.
+Related party transactions mainly include management and consulting fees, share-based compensation and director and committee fees.
 The related parties are represented by the key management personnel, which include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that the key management personnel consist of executive and non-executive members of the Company's Board of Directors and corporate officers.
-Related parties also include companies, controlled by officers and/or directors:
+Related parties also include companies, controlled by officers and/or directors.